sunny2021137/RankCL/README.md

 ## Baseline Setup

 This project uses a mix of official implementations and third-party re-implementations of baseline methods.

-For reproducibility, the exact repositories and commit versions used in our experiments are listed below.
+!!!補一下rankcl會和deepOrdinal結合

 ### Deep Ordinal Methods